-I meet Metallica's Lars Ulrich in a definitely not-very-metal situation—in a two-story suite at London's Connaught Hotel, complete with chandelier, gilt tray of tea and cookies, and a fancy bowl of fruit.
+I meet Metallica's Lars Ulrich in a definitely not-very-metal situation – in a two-storey suite at London's Connaught Hotel, complete with chandelier, gilt tray of tea and biscuits, and a fancy bowl of fruit.
 The Danish drummer is in the midst of the promo tour for Metallica's latest album, Hardwired to Self-Destruct.
-"How civilized," I say.
-"This is Metallica," he replies, laughing as we sit down at the grand dining table.
+"How civilised", I say.
+"This is Metallica", he laughs as we sit down at the grand dining table.

 VICE: What would your parents prefer you to have chosen as a career?

 Lars Ulrich: My dad was a professional tennis player.
 When I attempted to follow in his footsteps into the tennis world for a couple of years, he looked a bit miffed because I'm not sure he thought that I was talented enough.
 He was very encouraging and very open-minded, and I certainly did not have the kind of parents who would have suggested doing anything else other than where my heart was at.
-Actually, contrary to most rock 'n' roll stories, my parents were cool—they were my best friends.
-There was nothing there to rebel against or stick my middle finger at.
-It wasn't until I came to America and I met all the people in Southern California that I started understanding this whole thing about rebelling against your parents.
+Actually, contrary to most rock 'n' roll stories my parents were cool – they were my best friends.
+There was nothing there to rebel against or middle-finger at.
+It wasn't until I came to America and I met all the people in Southern California, that I started understanding this whole thing about rebelling against your parents.
 That was not part of my agenda when I was growing up.